IslandViewPTA/islandview-pta-site/content/news/2021-4-newsletter.md

 ## Hospitality Thanks ASD Food Svcs

-Island view PTA teamed up with Mount Erie PTA, Fidalgo PTA, Anacortes middle school PTA, and Anacortes high school PTA to treat the hard-working kitchen staff to some treats last month.
-The lovely ladies were taken by surprise as Island View PTA hospitality committee member Molly Johnson dropped off a card, donuts and flowers for each.
+Island view PTA teamed up with Mount Erie PTA, Fidalgo PTA, Anacortes Middle School PTA, and Anacortes High School PTA to treat the hard-working kitchen staff to some treats last month.
+The lovely ladies were taken by surprise as Island View PTA hospitality committee member Molly Johnson dropped off a card, donuts, and flowers for each.
 We appreciate the long hours, continued ingenuity and flexibility these ladies have shown.
 Thank you so much for all that contributed!

 **Stay tuned for details about celebratory plans for Staff Appreciation Week May 3-7, and how YOU can get involved!**